 The cheapest way to get around the Big Island after walking yourself is the public bus (Hele-on-Bus).
 This bus will get you to most places on the island, but transit times are long and connections infrequent.
 The Hele-on bus is meant to accommodate workers on the Big Island to get to and from work and consequently most of the bus departure times are early in the morning and late in the afternoon.

-Taxi and shared ride programs on the Big Island
+Taxi, Uber, and Lyft on the Big Island

 Uber on the Big Island

 The Uber ride sharing service will be available on the Big Island starting at March 17, 2017.
 You can read more about Uber on the Big Island at the official announcement.

 There are some taxis in Kona (list on yelp).
 You should not count on flagging one down on the street when needing one, but plan ahead and make a taxi reservation to be picked up when you need to.

 There are only a few taxis in Hilo (list on yelp).
 In the Hilo area it is possible to use a flexible shared ride taxi program for as little as $2 per ride.
 Travel with the shared taxi ride program is restricted to within the Hilo urbanized areas and to 9 miles per ride which is quite restrictive.
 Although using this program is possible for tourists, it is far from practical for most visitors.